Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

 **By the end of this sprint:**

-  * Users should be recieve AI generated story responses
+  * Users should receive AI generated story responses
-  * Backend should generate,store, and send ai story responses to client
+  * Backend should generate, store, and send ai story responses to client
   * Backend should be able to receive card description and generate image and card stats which should be stored in db
   * Backend should be able to create Boss description, and image and send to client
   * Players should be able to initiate battle, see boss with its stats and image